PallavShukla971/0021-Tableau-Data-Visualizaion-project-Emergency-Room-Visit-Data-Analayst/README.md

 # 021-Tableau-Data-Visualizaion-project-Emergency-Room-Visit-Data-Analayst
 Hey Everyine please feel free to use this visualisation, for sheet please message me on linkedin will be able to provide the source code as well
-# Project Can be made available on ZOOM CALL
+# Project Can be made VISIBLE on ZOOM CALL
 https://public.tableau.com/app/profile/pallav.shukla

 please check the dashboard from the above link